Paul Jarrico: Early years

 Paul Jarrico was born Israel Payssah Shapiro in Los Angeles, California on 12 January 1915.
 His parents were Jewish immigrants from Russia: his father Aaron from Kharkiv, Ukraine, and his mother Jennie from Minsk, Belarus.
 Aaron was a lawyer who defended trade unionists, immigrants, and the poor.
 He was also an ardent socialist (he had once been imprisoned in Ukraine as a "dangerous character") who shaped his son's political worldview.

 While attending UCLA as a sophomore in 1933, Paul joined the Young Communist League.
 In his junior year, he transferred to UC Berkeley where he was further radicalized by the San Francisco General Strike, the rise of fascism in Europe, and other Depression era events.
 He soon joined the Communist Party (CPUSA), which he remained a member of until 1958.
-In January 1936, after having transferred to University of Southern California, Jarrico married his longtime sweetheart, Sylvia Gussin.
+In January 1936, after having transferred to the University of Southern California, Jarrico married his longtime sweetheart, Sylvia Gussin.
 In June 1936, they both graduated with a Bachelor of Arts degree.
 A few years later, Sylvia's younger sister Zelma married the aspiring novelist Michael Wilson, with whom Jarrico would collaborate on future film projects.